wenleicao/wenleicao.github.io/_posts/2017-10-14-How-to-let-SSIS-wait.md

 I tested the script in SSMS. it worked.
 Now, let us move it into SSIS Package.

 A string SSIS variable is created to hold the T SQL script.
 Please note, I replaced the first getdate() with system variable [system::start time].
 That way, even if we ran package through the midnight, it always gives you correct time calculation.
 Keep the second getdate(), it will give you current time.
-Please also double check by clicking the evaluate expression. you need to add additional single quotation mark to date, since in SSIS it pass date variable without single quotation mark. you can see I highlighted in the SSIS expression the single quotation mark I added.
+Please also double check by clicking the evaluate expression.
+You need to add additional single quotation mark to date, since in SSIS it pass date variable without single quotation mark.
+You can see I highlighted in the SSIS expression the single quotation mark I added.
 Also, system thought what I passed in is string, so I need to cast it to datetime explicitly.

 <img src="/images/blog12/edit_ssis_expression.PNG" >